alextanhongpin/notification-challenge-1/README.md

-# Notification team Coding Challenge
+# Notification Team Coding Challenge

-As a notification engineering team member you have to build processes that calls various APIs and handles the data.
+As a team member of notification engineering team serving notifications to millions of users, you have to build processes that calls various APIs and handles processing of the data to prepare it for consumption by other services.
-Processing data and have them ready to be consumed by other web services is another part of the challenges that you have to solve on daily basis.

-The code challenge below is designed to test your basic understandings of some of these problems you may face in notification stream team.
+The code challenge below is designed to test your basic understandings of some of these problems you may face in notification  team.

 ### Problem